yuichielectric-enterprise/reading-times-to-azure/README.md

 ```

 ## Travis CI configuration
-The minimal Travis CI configuratio for Java is a [.travis.yml](.travis.yml) file with the following content:
+The minimal Travis CI configuration for Java is a [.travis.yml](.travis.yml) file with the following content:
 ```
 language: java
 ```